heldopslippers/documentation/readme.md

 ### 3.4 Install Nginx and Passenger
 First make sure that Nginx is not installed (Passenger will install it when it is done).
-Note that Nginx does not support loadable, in contrast to most other web servers.
+Note that Nginx does not support loadable modules, in contrast to most other web servers.
 This is why it is essential you know what you are doing!

 Install Passenger.